Isoperimetric interpretation for the renormalized volume of convex co-compact hyperbolic 3-manifolds: Isoperimetric regions in convex co-compact hyperbolic -manifolds

 Let $\Gamma_v$ be the variation $\Gamma_t= exp_{\Gamma}(tN)$ of $\Gamma$ re-parametrized in terms of the enclosed volume $v(t)$ and let $\phi_0(t)$ (resp. $\phi_V(v)$) be the area of $\Gamma_t$ (resp. $\Gamma_v$).
 Note that $\phi_V(v)\geq I(v)$ and $\phi_V(V)=I(V)$.
 By the first variation formula for the area and volume we have $\phi_0^{\prime}(0)= 2\,H\, |\Gamma|$ and $v^{\prime}(0)=|\Gamma|$ respectively.
 Since $\phi_0^{\prime}(t)=\phi_V^{\prime}(v)v^{\prime}(t)$, we conclude that $\phi_V^{\prime}(v(0))= 2H$ and also that $v^{\prime}(0)^2\phi_V^{\prime\prime}(v(0))=\phi_0^{\prime\prime}(0)-\phi_V^{\prime}(v(0))v^{\prime\prime}(0)$.
 On the other hand, it follows from the second derivative of area for general variations that

 Hence, in the sense of comparison functions, (\ref{second derivative}) follows from:

-One of the main reasons to ask the outermost minimal core to be contained in each candidate region is so that the profile $I_M$ is monotone non-decreasing.
-We quickly justify this on the following lemma.
+One of the main reasons to require that the outermost minimal core is contained in each candidate region is so that the profile $I_M$ is monotone non-decreasing.
+We quickly justify this in the following lemma.

-\begin{lemma} The isoperimetric profile $I_M(V)$ is monotone non-decreasing.
-In other words, $I_M^{\prime}(V)> 0$ for almost every $V$. \end{lemma} \begin{proof} It is enough to show the result at volumes $V$ for which $I_M^{\prime}(V)$ exists.
+\begin{lemma} The isoperimetric profile $I_M(V)$ is a strictly increasing function. \end{lemma} \begin{proof} Since $I_M$ satisfies (\ref{first derivative}) it is enough to show $I_M^{\prime}(V)>0$ at volumes $V$ for which $I_M^{\prime}(V)$ exists.
 Arguing by contradiction, we assume that $I_M^{\prime}(V)<0$.
 It follows from (\ref{first derivative}) that $M-\Omega$ is mean convex.
 On the other hand, the equidistant surfaces $\Sigma_t=exp_{\partial M}(tN)$ bounds convex regions for sufficiently large $t$.
-By Meeks-Simon-Yau \cite{MSY}, there exists a compact minimal surface strictly between $\partial \Omega_0$ and $\Sigma_t$.
-This contradicts the assumption that $\Omega_0$ is outermost. \end{proof}
+By Meeks-Simon-Yau \cite{MSY}, there exists a compact minimal surface strictly between $\partial \Omega_0$ and $\Sigma_t$ which is homologous to $\partial M$.
+This contradicts the assumption that $\Omega_0$ is the outermost region. \end{proof}

 Let us now discard spherical and tori components as boundaries of isoperimetric regions for the outermost isoperimetric problem $I_M$.
+This will be useful to study the sign and monotonicity for the Hawking mass below.